koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 __Brent__
 - Highly skilled engineer
 - Has know-how on many applications and systems
+- One of the few people who understand how all the applications talk together

 __Bob Strauss__
 - Steve 's old boss